Green Heart Love

 • Soft cheese - There are several amazing options now days when it comes to vegan cheese.
 I recommend going with soft cheese type of texture for this recipe.
 Vegan crumbled feta and blue cheese are also great options by Follow Your Heart.

 • Dressing - Personally, I like the old fashion balsamic glaze with my pickled beet salad.
 I simply drizzle it before serving.
 Check out this recipe for a Homemade Balsamic Glaze.
-For a more simplified cooking method, try Maple Balsamic Vinaigrette or Maple Dijon Vinaigrette.
+For a more simplified cooking method, try Maple Balsamic Dressing or Maple Dijon Vinaigrette.

 More Beet Related Recipes